czottmann/servus-default-theme/README.md

 A few notes:

   - Your theme **must** contain an `index.html`.
-  - Droplings will ignore subfolders.
+  - Landinger will ignore subfolders.
 Only files in the root folder of your theme are recognized.
   - The default theme only contains one HTML and no JS file.
 There's no reason why your theme can't sport more than one HTML file and/or JS files.
 The templating engine won't replace keys in JS files, tho, so if you want to set JS variables, do so in a `<script>` block in the HTML file prior to loading your external JS file.